Find Affordable College Courses

 20 Yearly Graduations

 The Graduate Center, CUNY is the 12th most popular school in the nation for students seeking a master's degree in computational science.
 Each year, around 9,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-The computational science program at The Graduate Center, CUNY awarded 20 master's degrees during the 2020-2021 school year.
-About 45% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 20 people received their master's degree in computational science from The Graduate Center.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+The Graduate Center, CUNY computational science graduates who receive their master's degree go on to jobs earning a median salary of $114,782.

 19 Yearly Graduations

 The 13th most popular school in the country for computational science majors who are seeking their master's degree is The University of Texas at Austin.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-For the 2020-2021 academic year, 19 master's degrees were handed out to computational science majors at UT Austin.
-About 5% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 19 people received their master's degree in computational science from UT Austin.
+Of these students, 40% were women and 10% were members of underrepresented racial-ethnic groups.
+Data shows that UT Austin graduates that hold this degree go on to make a median salary of $114,782.

 #15